 I remember one of the first times I stopped in the parking lot where Celestial Street bends at the old Rookwood Pottery building in Mt.
 Adams.
 It was during a cotton candy-colored night right as the sun began melting into the horizon of South Fairmount on the other side of Cincinnati.
 The view was breathtaking, to say the least.
-The way the light glittered on the many glass windows between the horizon and I was a reminder that seeing stars, even if they're not actual stars billions of miles away, is sort of possible in the city after all.
+The light glittering on the many glass windows above and below the horizon was a reminder that seeing stars, even if they're not actual stars billions of miles away, is sort of possible in the city after all.

 For years I returned to the site, often trudging up Ida Street or the Mt.
 Adams Steps to get there.
 I'd introduce friends to the view and delight in their amazement.
 It was one of the first places I cut my teeth on how to properly make a long exposure with a camera.
-And I even proposed to my fiancee there last May; it was where we had one of our first dates years ago, and felt like the right spot to pop the question when it became evident we'd be together indefinitely.
+And I even proposed to my wife there in May of 2018; it was where we had one of our first dates years ago, and felt like the right spot to pop the question when it became evident we'd be together indefinitely.

 It was a beautiful addition to the neighborhood and I longed to see the inside.
 If the view from Celestial's parking lot kept beckoning me up to Mt.
 Adams all those years, I knew this home had front-row seats to the same one.
 Resigned to my fate as guy who will never see the inside of this fresh, new house with (probably) an amazing view, I admired it from the sidewalk whenever it popped up along my walking route.